 If your new school needs some kind of documentation about your child's education while homeschooling, we encourage families to pursue placement tests or provide transcripts that summarize what your child learned and the resources used.
 There are suggested resources for transcripts on our High School & Beyond page toward the bottom.

-EFAs are a new option for NH families as of summer 2021; it is a distinct and separate educational choice and not homeschooling.
+EFAs are a new option for NH families as of summer 2021; it is a distinct and separate educational choice and not home education.
 The EFA is governed by the law in RSA 194-F and rules in Ed 324 which are different from the requirements and procedures for home education.
-The child must be in a family that earns no more than 300% of the federal poverty limit to qualify.
-It may be used for tuition at private schools or other approved educational uses by approved educational providers.
+Per RSA 194-F:2, IX, a home education program is ended once a child participates in an EFA program.
+Eligibility is based on the family's income level.
+Funds may be used for tuition at private schools or other approved educational uses by approved educational providers.
 The annual assessment must be submitted to the managing organization.
-Should the family wish to withdraw from the EFA program, the child may only exit to a public school.
 The program is administered by the Children's Scholarship Fund NH; contact them if you have questions or wish to enroll.

-If you are choosing a nonpublic (private) school, then you must satisfy whatever their requirements are for enrollment and placement decisions.
-It will vary greatly so check with the intended private school ahead of time to find out if they need documentation about your child’s homeschool experience or want placement tests.
+If your child enrolls in a nonpublic (private) school, then you must satisfy whatever their requirements are for enrollment and placement decisions.
+It will vary greatly so check with the intended school ahead of time to find out if they need documentation about your child’s homeschool experience or want placement tests.
 They may require participation in an admissions event or registration months ahead of the school year, so check with the individual school about their process and expectations.
+The approved nonpublic/private schools list is available on the NH Department of Education's website.

 Chartered Public Schools

-If you are enrolling your child in a chartered public school, know that all of NH’s charters are part of the public school system.
+All of NH’s chartered public schools are part of the public school system.
 They do not charge tuition, may not discriminate against students, and are not limited by zip codes; however, they may have limited availability of seats per grade.
 Also, they may require participation in an Open House event or admission information session.
 Again, be informed about their enrollment requirements and procedures ahead of time.
+The list of approved charter schools is available on the NH DOE's website.

 Local District Schools